Rosexalba/git-basics/git-notes/gitnotes.md

    // after that 'git push' will do for future commits

+# Work flow
+ 1.git add -A
+ 2.git status
-# Work flow -- git add -A -- git status -- git commit -m 'leave a note on what youre committing' --git push--
-# Commit often -- push when ready
+ 3.git commit -m 'leave a note on what youre committing'  4.git push --Commit often -- push when ready

-# WORKING WITH OTHERS [git branching]
+# Working with others [git branching]

-- git checkout -b Rose
+1.git checkout -b Rose
 // switched to a new branch 'Rose' [notmain] commits will now stay on this branch 'Rose'

--git checkout main // will take you back to the main branch
+2.git checkout main // will take you back to the main branch

 // you can go back and forth and branches remain seperate at this point

--git merge Rose // you are now merging your main branch with your individual branch 'Rose' both files will now show up under main folder. <3
+3.git merge Rose // you are now merging your main branch with your individual branch 'Rose' both files will now show up under main folder. <3